 Training Academy has a total of 560 hours of instruction.
 The 48 actual instruction hours of "Human Relations" instruction comprise 11.7% of the 560 total hours.
 Although the emphasis has increased on Social Science training in the last few years the amount of such training provided to the Philadelphia officer is indeed comparable to that which is received in similar sized departments.
 However, the focus of this evaluation extends beyond the number of hours to the area of learning efficiency or is the training providing the most learning opportunities in the time available.

-In summary the following criteria for a good Human Relations Training program were used as the measuring device for the evaluation as presented on the following pages.
+In summary the following criteria for a good Human Relations Training program were used as the measuring device for the evaluation as presented on the following

+- can be developed.

-- 1. Selection of learning sets or topical areas should adequately respond to the needs of the task or job to be performed. - Objectives stated in such a way that they provide guidance as to what training technique may be utilized and that informational, attitudinal or behavior change indicators can be developed. - 3.
-Adequate number of learning sets presented to meet learning objectives.
+1. Selection of learning sets or topical areas should adequately respond to the needs of the task or job to be performed.

+2. Objectives stated in such a way that they provide guidance as to what training technique may be utilized and that informational, attitudinal or behavior change indicators and that provide for efficient use of

+3. Adequate number of learning sets presented to meet learning objectives.
 (This includes hours of training as measurement tool.)

-4. Proper selection of techniques that present the training sets in the most effective manner and that provide for efficient use of training resources.
+4. Proper selection of techniques that present the training sets in the most effective manner